krmanish/py2pip/README.md

 It has the following functions:
     1. Required to pass python version and 3rd party package name
-    2. Log will work only executed as a standalone script
+    2. Log will work only if executed as a standalone script.
+    3. Log path dir: ~/.local/py2pip/

 Installation